Updated: Dec 7, 2020

-The two days with my friends Randy and Paula felt great and was just what the doctor ordered.
+The two days with my new friends Randy and Paula felt great and was just what the doctor ordered.
 They treated me like royalty, carrying me around on a pillow.
 Well, they would have if they could have picked me up.
 Seriously though it was great and a well needed mental break.
 Paula and Randy, love you guys and thanks so much!

 The highway was under construction and required driving in the oncoming lane for many miles, which felt a bit weird but overall the road was very nice.
 I reached Santiago with no issues and grabbed a quick lunch at a KFC on the highway, then headed on for Panama City.
 The tire was fine and I had to keep it throttled down anyway due to the number of police on the road.
-It's a 3 hour speed trap from Santiago to PC.
+It's a 3 hour speed trap from Santiago to Panama City.

 I hit the city about 3:45 and came to a stop about 6 miles from my hotel.
 I noticed there are almost no motorcycles on the road which suggested a rough city to drive in.
-I had to ride on the shoulder several miles to get past the dead stopped traffic, to find the main roads were reversed for traffic flowing out of the city and incoming had to squeeze into a single lane.
+I had to ride on the shoulder several miles to get past the dead stopped traffic, only to find that the main roads were reversed for traffic flowing out of the city and incoming had to squeeze into a single lane.

 It was an awesome feeling to finally ride over the Bridge of the Americas and cross a significant boundary for me.
 The last border crossing's night ride in the rain had felt a bit like the 10th round of a boxing match where you're not sure whether you won or lost but you were still standing.